Oktawski/smarthome-android/README.md

 The application has MVVM architecture, it uses Coroutines and Retrofit2.
 Users can signup or signin and then add devices that are connected to their local WiFi

 This application communicates with my Spring IoT server (https://github.com/Oktawski/iot-server)

-User signing in, signing up, adding new devices (Relays, Lights) is implemented.